“I looked at the compiler’s output and thought: this cannot be mine. I couldn’t believe what had happened. I am happier than I have been in 20 years.”

 Chapter 9: 4.0.0 — Telling No One

-The codebase had more than tripled compared to where it was a year earlier.
+The codebase had more than tripled compared to where it had been.
 Multi-file compilation worked.
 Cross-compilation-unit imports worked.
 Static library creation worked.
 The compiler could build real, multi-file Mica programs and link them cleanly.
 It was an extremely hard release to achieve — perhaps the hardest single milestone in the project.

 Around this same time, my wife and I formally founded Mica Development UG.
 This was a decision about commitment as much as about structure.
 The project had grown beyond a hobby.